Make to Order vs Make to Stock for Apparel Brands: How to Choose (2026)

 The two models differ on when production happens relative to demand.

-Make-to-stock (MTS).
+Make to stock (MTS).
 Production runs based on demand forecasts.
 Finished units enter inventory before any specific customer order has been received.
 When orders arrive, they ship from existing stock.
 The model trades inventory risk (units may not sell) for short customer-facing lead times.

-Make-to-order (MTO).
+Make to order (MTO).
 Production runs against confirmed customer orders.
 The order arrives, the production process starts, and the finished unit ships when production completes.
 The model trades long customer-facing lead times for capital efficiency (no inventory until paid for).

 What are the operational implications of each model?